mongodb/terraform-provider-mongodbatlas/website/docs/d/stream_instance.html.markdown

 `mongodbatlas_stream_instance` describes a stream instance.

--> **NOTE:** Atlas Streams is currently in preview, you'll need to set the environment variable `MONGODB_ATLAS_ENABLE_BETA=true` to use this data source.
+-> **NOTE:** Atlas Stream Processing is currently in preview, you'll need to set the environment variable `MONGODB_ATLAS_ENABLE_BETA=true` to use this data source.
 To learn more about stream processing and existing limitations, see the [Atlas Stream Processing Documentation](https://www.mongodb.com/docs/atlas/atlas-sp/overview/#atlas-stream-processing-overview).

 ## Example Usage